gorkazl/PathLims/README.md

 ### INSTALLATION

-Installation of ÜathLims is simple.
+Installation of PathLims is simple.
 An existing python distribution and the [pip](https://github.com/pypa/pip) package manager need to be installed.
 If Python was installed via the [Canopy](https://www.enthought.com/product/canopy/) or the [Anaconda](https://www.anaconda.com) distributions, then `pip` is surely installed.
 To check, open a terminal and type:

 	$ pip --help